-Have you ever wondered what it would be like to be given your own remote islands?
+Have you ever wondered what it would be like to own your own islands?

 It happened to Adam Nicolson.
 Aged 21, he inherited the Shiants, three lonely Hebridean islands set in a dangerous sea off the Isle of Lewis.
 With only a stone bothy for accommodation and half a million puffins for company, he found himself in charge of one of the most beautiful places on earth.